Corasinth/k-plus/README.md

 It is important that when remapping modifier keys you do not use the direct remapping format of `modifierKey::outputCharacter`.
 This format can cause issues, occasionally even across layers for reasons I do not understand.

 Notably, directly remapping a key in this way prevents you from defining custom combinations of modifier keys like `Ctrl+Shift`.
 You can define a hotkey as `Ctrl+key` or `Shift+key`, but not `Ctrl+Shift+Key` or any other combinations.
 This interferes with the default universal quit and suspend hotkeys.

-You can also check out my personal layer setup to see additional ways I remap and rearrange modifier keys.

 ### Long Press